 The bottom line

-That said, it never hurts to compare other travel credit cards, including the best card options from American Express, Chase, Citi and Capital One.
-The Amex Green Card may be exactly what you need, but you should explore all the top rewards credit cards before you decide.
+That said, the Amex Green Card may be exactly what you need, but it never hurts to compare other travel credit cards, including the best card options from American Express, Chase, Citi and Capital One.
+And if it’s an overall rewards card you’re looking for, see our list of the best rewards credit cards on the market.

 All information about the American Express® Green Card has been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.